Prompt Flow Integrity to Prevent Privilege Escalation in LLM Agents: Discussion

 \section{Discussion}

 This section discusses future directions to improve \sys for better security and utility.

-\PP{Improving Utility} While \sys provides a strong security guarantee against attacks, its utility can be improved.
-From our inspection, the primary reason for the utility drop of \sys was that the LLMs could not effectively process untrusted data~(\udata) in \tagent.
-This indicates that the current system prompts were insufficient to guide the LLMs to process \udata in a meaningful way.
-While \sys provides a primitive design to safely process untrusted data, future works can improve the utility of \sys.
+\PP{Improving Utility} The primary reason for the utility drop of \sys was that the LLMs could not effectively process untrusted data~(\udata) in \tagent~(\autoref{s:eval:perf}).
+One promising approach is to fine-tune the LLMs to suite \sys design.

-One promising approach is to fine-tune the LLMs for proper \udata usages~(e.g., query generation and data proxy usages).
 In previous studies~\cite{llama-guard,prompt-guard}, fine-tuning has shown its strength in aligning models with specific policies (e.g., isolating prompt and data), making it a promising future direction to improve the utility of \sys.
 Note that prior studies applied fine-tuning for security purposes, offering probabilistic security guarantees that remain vulnerable to malicious prompts~\cite{universal-attack,dra,llm-fuzzer}.
-Future works can navigate a hybrid approach of \sys and fine-tuning, combining deterministic security guarantee of \sys with probabilistic model alignment for utility improvement.
+Future works can navigate a hybrid approach of \sys and fine-tuning, combining the deterministic security guarantee of \sys with probabilistic model alignment for utility improvement.

-\PP{Policy Definition} An LLM agent's capability is unlimited with various plugin to perform any task with the LLM model's intelligence.
-In this new computing paradigm, we need a new security policy to restrict and enforce the PoLP for the agent.
-As \sys requires manual policy specification, we expect future works to provide a more general and scalable policy definition and enforcement mechanism for LLM agents.

-\PP{External Data Flow} \sys tracks data flows of \udata within \tagent by tracking data proxies, but does not monitor data flows outside \sys, such as those in plugins or the external systems that the plugins interact with.
-Instead, \sys allows agent developers to mark \dattr of plugin results as \cc{transparent}, inheriting \dattr from the plugin call arguments to the results~(\autoref{s:design:trust}).
-This design requires the agent developer comprehends the plugin internals and correctly marks \dattr of plugin results.
-Future work could develop a method to track data flows across an LLM agent and external services, enabling a completely automated data flow tracking.
+\PP{Policy Definition} While an LLM agent's capability is unlimited with the combination of various tools, we need to define security policies for LLM agents as a new class of security principal.
+One approach is to follow the common practice of existing app store ecosystems~\cite{android-app-market,ios-app-market,chrome-app-store}, where developers can define security policies for their tools and upload them to a centralized app store.
+Then, the security experts or the app store operators can review the policies and approve them for the app store.
+Users are aware of the security policies of the tools they are using, and they can choose tools that fit their needs, while the app store provides a reputation system to help users select trustworthy tools.